rackerlabs/rackspace-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

 After the server is created and active, you need to make a few adjustments before it is ready to be used by WordPress.

-1. From the server detail page, note the ServiceNet IP address of the new server.
+1. From the Server Detail page, note the ServiceNet IP address of the new server.
 You will need this information in a later step.

     <img src="{% asset_path cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration/cpservicenet.png %}" width="600" border="2" alt="" />